+Employers will need to take a different approach for employees who are on full time furlough and those who are flexibly furloughed from 1 July 2020.
 There is now dedicated guidance on how to calculate the monthly wage of a furloughed employee, including a calculation tool – see here.

-For salaried employees (full-time or part-time), the government’s employer guidance is that the monthly wage is calculated by reference to the employee’s “salary” for the last pay period prior to 19 March 2020 (note: previously as at 28 February 2020) and the payments addressed in Q4 below.
+For salaried employees (full-time or part-time), the government’s employer guidance is that the monthly wage is calculated by reference to the employee’s “salary” for the last pay period prior to 19 March 2020 (note: previously as at 28 February 2020) and the payments addressed in Q6 below.

 For salaried employees who are returning from a period of statutory absence (such as family-related leave) and are furloughed, the general principle is that you use their salary, before tax, and not the pay they received whilst on statutory absence.
 Although the guidance does not provide a specific date against which to measure salary, presumably it would be the employee’s salary as at the date they returned.

 There is also a saving provision in the current rules which states that if an employer relied on the original rules and used 28 February 2020 instead of 19 March 2020, the employer can still use the salary as at that date instead for its first furlough reimbursement claim.

 For employees with variable incomes, including “zero-hour” employees, the position is more complicated.
 For employees with variable incomes who have been employed for a full year, employers will be able to claim the higher of either: